-Locate the envelope containing the SO-239 connector with a 4" (10.2 cm) packed with the ATU module and install it in the ANT 2 opening on the rear panel as shown in Figure 10.
+Locate the envelope containing the SO-239 connector with a 4" (10.2 cm) cable attached packed with the ATU module and install it in the ANT 2 opening on the rear panel as shown in Figure 12.

-Figure 10.
-Mounting the ANT2 Connector on the End Panel.
+Figure 12.
+Mounting the ANT2 Connector on the Rear Panel.